 Rather than eat, they study diets and count calories.

 They may prepare elaborate meals for other people.

 About 30 to 50% of people who have anorexia nervosa binge and/or purge by vomiting or taking laxatives.
 The others simply restrict the amount of food they eat.
 They also frequently lie about how much they have eaten and conceal their vomiting and their peculiar dietary habits.
 Some people also take diuretics (drugs that cause the kidneys to excrete more water) to reduce perceived bloating and to try to lose weight.

 Most women with anorexia nervosa stop having menstrual periods, sometimes before losing much weight.
-Women and men with anorexia nervosa may lose interest in sex.
+People with anorexia nervosa may lose interest in sex.

 Typically, people with anorexia nervosa have a low heart rate, low blood pressure, a low body temperature, and may develop fine soft hair on their body, or excess body and facial hair.
 Tissues swell because fluid accumulates (called edema).
 People commonly report bloating, abdominal distress, and constipation.